wazuh/wazuh-api/README.md

 # OSSEC Wazuh RESTful API

-OSSEC Wazuh RESTful API provides a new mechanism to manage OSSEC Wazuh.
-The goal is to manage your OSSEC deployment remotely (e.g. through a web browser), or to control OSSEC with external systems.
+Wazuh API is an open source RESTful API to interact with OSSEC from your own application or with a simple web browser or tools like cURL.

-Perform everyday actions like adding an agent, restart OSSEC, or check the configuration are now simplest using Wazuh RESTful API.
+Our goal is to completely manage OSSEC remotely.
+Perform everyday actions like adding an agent, check configuration, or look for syscheck files are now simplest using Wazuh API.

-OSSEC Wazuh API RESTful capabilities:
+Wazuh API capabilities:

 - Agents management
-- Manager control & overview
+- Manager overview
-- Rootcheck control
+- Rootcheck control & search
-- Syscheck control
+- Syscheck control & search
+- Ruleset information
 - Statistical Information
 - HTTPS and User authentication
 - Error Handling

 ## Documentation